WaviestBalloon/ApplejuiceCLI/README.md

 1. Clone this repository.
 2. Run `./install.sh`.
 (You may need to run `chmod +x ./install.sh` first)
 3. Enter your sudo password to continue after the binary compiles.
-4. Run `applejuicecli --install client` to install the Roblox!
+4. Run `applejuicecli --install client` to install the Roblox Player!

 ### Manual